TickTeam/guide-tt/android_app/1_how_to_create_a_task_list.md

 ### How to create a task list?
 1.Open TickTick on your android device.

-2.Slide the screen to the right to tap “Edit List” at the bottom.
+2.Slide the screen to the right to tap “Add a list ” at the bottom.

-3.Click “+” in the upper right hand corner to create a new task list with name, color, etc.
+3.Enter a Name for your list and set color, etc.

 ![](../images/andraddlist.png)